denten-books/plain-text/1-metaphor.md

 that come into direct contact in the 1970s, 1980s, and 1990s.
-The trajectory from the conversational to the "direct" model of human-computer interaction points to the speculative possibility of seemingly unmediated coupling between human and machine---a possibility that I would like to acknowledge and finally reject outright in the conclusion of the chapter.
+The trajectory from the conversational to the "direct" model of human-computer interaction points to the speculative possibility of seemingly unmediated coupling between human and machine---a possibility that I acknowledge and finally reject outright in the conclusion of the chapter.
 The appeal to immediacy and immersion in the principles of "direct" manipulation conceals the nature of mediation.